Grade School Faculty

 Jennifer became a member of the MWS community when she moved to New Hampshire in 2003.
 Previously, she was a class teacher for 5 years at Kimberton Waldorf School in Pennsylvania.
 Jennifer enjoyed working at our Nursery-Kindergarten as an aftercare assistant and supporting teacher.
-Her two children attend MWS in third grade and seventh grade and her family resides at Camp Glen Brook, a Waldorf camp in Marlborough.
+Her two children attend MWS in fourth grade and eighth grade and her family resides at Camp Glen Brook, a Waldorf camp in Marlborough.
 Jennifer holds a bachelor’s degree from SUNY Empire State College.